New York, New Jersey lead nation in surge of anti-Semitism, ADL audit shows

 New York registered a 51% increase in the state’s average number of incidents over the last decade, while New Jersey saw dramatic increases in vandalism (up 72%), harassment (up 71%), according to the audit.

-“The data is clear: antisemitism is on the rise, and it is growing more dangerous,” said Shira J. Goodman, regional director of ADL’s Philadelphia office, in a statement.
+“The data is clear: antisemitism is on the rise, and it is growing more dangerous,” Shira J. Goodman, regional director of ADL’s Philadelphia office, said in a statement.
 “Jews in New Jersey are dealing with levels of bigotry unmatched in the past forty years.”

 There was no mass shooting last year as deadly as the 2018 Tree of Life synagogue attack in Pittsburgh, which left 11 dead, but five civilians were killed in major assaults targeting Jews.